lukso-network/docs/docs/standards/nft-2.0/introduction.md

 NFT 2.0 solves this problem by creating tokens and NFTs that use [ERC725Y](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#erc725y) under the hood.
 ERC725Y enables to create smart contracts with a very flexible and extensible storage.
 With ERC725Y as a backbone, it is then possible to attach any type of information or metadata to the token or NFT.

-### Generic way to interact with smart contracts

-Current tokens standards have no way to call other smart contracts.
-When a token transfer happen, the token contract simply update the balance internally for addresses.
-If the receiving address is a contract, it has no way to be notified that a token transfer happened.

 ### Safer transfers

 NFT 2.0 implement a `force` parameter, that is `false` by default.
 It restrict from transferring to addresses (like plain Externally Owned Accounts) that cannot be controlled.
 As a result it prevents from loosing assets forever, if they would be transferred accidentally to unwanted addresses.